informalsystems/safe-regex/safe-regex/Readme.md

 ## Features
 - `forbid(unsafe_code)`
 - Good test coverage (??%) - TODO(mleonhard) Update.
-- `no_std`, depends only on `core`
-- Does not allocate
-- Checks input in a single pass
+- Checks input in a single pass.
-- No recursion, no risk of stack overflow
+  Runtime and memory usage are both `O(n * r * 2^g)` where
+  - `n` is the length of the data to check
+  - `r` is the length of the regex
+  - `g` is the number of capturing groups in the regex TODO(mleonhard) Confirm this with a benchmark.
 - Rust compiler checks and optimizes the matcher
 - Supports basic regular expression syntax:
   - Any byte: `.`